 The Rhodes Trust is a central partner in the Schmidt Science Fellows program, serving as administrator for the Program, and is responsible for the execution of the fellowship.
 Rhodes coordinates the selection process, liaises with partner universities, assists in the postdoctoral placements of the Fellows, and facilitates the global meeting series.

 Alumni Rhodes Scholars are eligible for nomination to be Schmidt Science Fellows, but they are not given preference in the selection process.

-The Fellows will receive a stipend of $100,000 for their living expenses, as well as an allowance for personal travel.
-All costs associated with the global meeting series – including travel, temporary lodging, and meals – will be fully reimbursed.
+The Fellows receive a stipend of $100,000 for their living expenses, as well as an allowance for personal travel.
+All costs associated with the global meeting series – including travel, temporary lodging, and meals – are fully reimbursed.

-Individuals that complete the Program will be certified as Schmidt Science Fellows, providing them association with one of the world’s leading brands in science and technology.
-This will include a certificate of completion signed by the Program’s sponsors.
-In addition, Fellows will receive on-the-ground experiences at a number of the world’s leading academic institutions, and valuable connections with the faculty, administrators and other leaders in key scientific fields.
+Individuals that complete the Program are certified as Schmidt Science Fellows, providing them association with one of the world’s leading brands in science and technology.
+This includes a certificate of completion signed by the Program’s sponsors.
+In addition, Fellows receive on-the-ground experiences at a number of the world’s leading academic institutions, and valuable connections with the faculty, administrators and other leaders in key scientific fields.
 Finally, Fellows will have a place in a lifelong community of leading scientists that will collectively drive research, investment and policy in the sciences for years to come.

-Fellows will be provided with a stipend of $100,000 to cover the duration of the Program, which is intended to cover relevant living expenses while the Fellow is pursuing his or her postdoctoral research.
-Fellows will be asked to ensure that, while at the Global Meeting Series, their attention is fully focused on the sessions at-hand and engagement with their colleagues.
+Fellows are provided with a stipend of $100,000 to cover the duration of the Program, which is intended to cover relevant living expenses while the Fellow is pursuing his or her postdoctoral research.
+Fellows are asked to ensure that, while at the Global Meeting Series, their attention is fully focused on the sessions at-hand and engagement with their colleagues.